foureyes/csci-ua.0480-fall2019-001/homework/socket-io-lab.markdown

 ### Description

 Make a real time web app that:

 1. displays two emoji
 2. displays two buttons
 3. displays a finish line
 4. clicking on one button moves one emoji
+	* the entire element containing the emoji should move
+	* ⚠️ do not just change the margin or padding
 5. everyone connected to the game can click either button
 6. everyone connected to the game can see the emoji move in real time
 7. when someone new connects to the game, the should see the current position of both emoji
+8. try playing your game / looking over your code
+	* does your game handle the case where two clients click on the same emoji... and it's registered as two movements (rather than 1) on the server?
+	* can you reduce your client side code so that there's only one click handler that's used for both buttons?
+9. try to deploy to glitch.com

+Finished already?

-8. (optional) end game and show message when one emoji crosses the finish line
+* end game and show a message when one emoji crosses the finish line
+* end game and show a message when one emoji wins, then show a reset button; when pressed, it will bring both emoji back to the start
+* same as above, but when brining emoji back to start, animate with one of our JavaScript timing functions!

 <img src="../resources/img/hw09-screen.gif" alt="example emoji racer animation">